jakshin/yazpt/tips-for-linux.md

 # Tips for using yazpt on GNU/Linux

 Yazpt mostly just works on recently-released Linux distros, but sometimes a little tweaking is needed to get its Unicode characters and/or emoji rendering well.
-Here are a few tips based on my experiences using yazpt on various distros.
+Here are a few tips based on my experiences using yazpt on various distros, primarily in their default terminal emulators (GNOME Terminal, Konsole, MATE Terminal, or Xfce Terminal).

+I also tested yazpt in XTerm when I could.
 Regardless of distro, using XTerm is kind of miserable unless you put a little time into configuring it - so much so, in fact, that I only ever run XTerm, or test yazpt in XTerm, with a reasonable [.Xresources file](./resources/Xresources) installed.
-Using yazpt in XTerm without first loading my `.Xresources` isn't recommended (if you try it, you'll see why 😉).
-Even with my `.Xresources` loaded, in many environments XTerm doesn't render emoji well, so yazpt's yolo preset tries to detect those cases, and substitute emoticons for emoji.
+Using yazpt in XTerm without first [installing](./resources/install-resources.zsh) my `.Xresources` isn't recommended (if you try it, you'll see why 😉).
+Even when well-configured, in many environments XTerm doesn't render emoji well, so yazpt's yolo preset tries to detect those cases, and substitute emoticons for emoji.

 ## CentOS 8.1, installed as a "server with GUI"